 - Fundraising Expenses – Costs of soliciting the contributions reported on the Direct Public Support, Indirect Public Support and Government Contributions revenue lines.

 - Part IV, Balance Sheet has the details an organization’s assets, liabilities and net assets.
-The Net Asset section is divided into three categories:
+The Net Asset section divides into two categories:

 - Net Assets Without Donor Restrictions – assets currently available for an organization to fulfill its tax-exempt purpose.